Bill King: Legacy

-King is one of only two people ever awarded both a World Series ring and a Super Bowl ring.
-The other was Bob Sheppard, the long-time stadium voice of the New York Football Giants and New York Yankees.
+King is one of only three people ever awarded both a World Series ring and a Super Bowl ring.
+The others were Bob Sheppard, the long-time stadium voice of the New York Football Giants and New York Yankees, and sports executive Larry Lucchino.

 As noted in the San Francisco Chronicle, "King was believed to be 78.
 The lack of knowledge of his exact age was one of the many quirks that made King one of the great characters in Bay Area sports."

+Bill King was a member of the first class of inductees into the Bay Area Radio Hall of Fame in 2006.

 On December 7, 2016, he was named the 2017 recipient of the Ford C. Frick Award by the National Baseball Hall of Fame.

 The NFL Network named King the #6 greatest NFL announcer of all time.

+In August 2024, King was inducted into the Oakland Athletics Hall of Fame.

 Publication of Holy Toledo

 In September 2013, Wellstone Books released Ken Korach's Holy Toledo – Lessons from Bill King: Renaissance Man of the Mic.
 San Francisco Chronicle columnist Bruce Jenkins wrote that the book "beautifully captured" King; Lowell Cohn, of the Santa Rosa Press-Democrat, said it was "soon to be a legend among sports books"; and Bay Area News Group columnist Carl Steward called Holy Toledo a "fabulous, engaging read."